celestiaorg/docs/developers/feegrant-for-blobs.md

 ## Overview

-This guide provides developers with the knowledge to use the FeeGrant module on the Celestia's mocha testnet chain for granting a data availability node's account to submit blobs without constantly funding it, enabling a third-party account to cover the transaction fees.
+This guide provides developers with the knowledge to use the FeeGrant module on the Celestia's Mocha testnet chain for granting a data availability node's account to submit blobs without constantly funding it, enabling a third-party account to cover the transaction fees.

 ## Pre-requisites

-- Celestia application CLI installed.
+- celestia-app CLI installed
-- Celestia node and CLI tools installed.
+- celestia-node and CLI tools installed
-- Access to a mocha's node (e.g., `https://rpc.celestia-mocha.com:443`).
+- Access to a Mocha node (e.g., `https://rpc.celestia-mocha.com:443`)
-- Running DA Light node on mocha testnet.
+- Running DA Light node on Mocha testnet
-- Separate celestia account with sufficient funds.
+- Separate Celestia account with sufficient funds

 ## Introduction

-Each DA node contains a celestia account that is used to pay for blobs submissions.
+Each DA node contains a Celestia account that is used to pay for blobs submissions.
 In order to unify the fee payment process, the FeeGrant module allows a third-party account to pay for the fees incurred by the DA node's account.
 This module is useful for projects that require a third-party to